Salary Appeals Process

 The faculty member’s salary appeal can be submitted via email but must include the following items:

-- (1) A document in which the faculty member states their requested salary (i.e., a specific dollar amount) and which includes their current salary, most recent merit raise, and merit raises from the three preceding years.
+• (1) A document that includes the requested higher salary (i.e., a specific dollar amount) and the faculty member’s AY2025-26 salary, most recent merit raise, and merit raises from the three preceding years.
 Faculty members hired within the last three years should submit all salary and merit raise information available.

 Note: Items 1 and 2 may be a single document.